-In this paper we deal with scheduling and mapping strategies for simple application workflows.
-Such workflows operate on a collection of data sets that are executed in a pipeline fashion [26, 25, 30].
+LIP, ENS Lyon, 46 Allée d'Italie, 69364 Lyon Cedex 07, France e-mail: Yves.Robert@ens-lyon.fr a pipeline fashion [26, 27, 31].
 Each data set is input to the application graph and traverses it until its processing is complete.
 The application graph itself is composed of several stages, each corresponding to a given task.
 The mapping assigns these stages to distinct processor sets, so as to minimize one or several objectives.